fileds/tuning-derivatives-for-causal-fairness-in-machine-learning/README.md

-# Tuning derivatives for fairness in machine learning
+# Tuning Derivatives for Causal Fairness in Machine Learning
-Repo with example code and code to reproduce the simulation study in "Tuning derivatives for fairness in machine learning".
+Repo with example code and code to reproduce the simulation study in "Tuning Derivatives for Causal Fairness in Machine Learning".

 The code runs with Python 3.12.9 and you find the required packages in requirements.txt.